pinkudeepak123123-pixel/ecommerce-pipeline/README.md

             4.amount
             5.date

-so we created three relational tables which are indepent of eachother . but these tables are empty right so to fill these tables we need to write another set of codes which we did in populate_tables.py
+so we created three relational tables which are related to eachother. but these tables are empty right so to fill these tables we need to write another set of codes which we did in populate_tables.py